Investment Tracker Update

-It is my honor to share with you the first update of the investment tracker – from this moment on named verson 1.2.
-So what is new?
-In the old investment tracker, there were many different requests for web-scraping functions such importhtml and importxml.
-This significantly slowed down the performance of the spreadsheet.
-I managed to reduce the total functions from >25 for 10 cryptocurrencies to only three for 30 cryptocurrencies.
-What does this mean in terms for performance?
-The old spreadsheet would take over 10 minutes to load 30 data from cryptocurrencies, while the new one can do this in less than 10 seconds!
+It is my pleasure to introduce the first update of the Investment Tracker, now referred to as Version 1.2.
+What’s new?
+In the previous version, there were numerous requests for web-scraping functions such as IMPORHTML and IMPORTXML, which considerably slowed down the performance of the spreadsheet.
+I successfully reduced the total number of functions from over 25 for 10 cryptocurrencies to a mere three for 30 cryptocurrencies.
+As for performance, the old spreadsheet took over 10 minutes to load 30 data points from cryptocurrencies, while the new one accomplishes this in under 10 seconds!

-My first action was to reduce the total amount of functions which are run by default when opening the spreadsheet.
-I created a small script for the industry, sector and newsfeed functions and linked those with buttens: “Go” & “Reset”.
-By default, no function is ran when the spreadsheet is opened.
-However, if the user wishes, he or she can activate the scripts by pressing “Go” which will activate the web-scraping functions and extract the requested data.
-When the user is finished, the “Reset” butten can be pressed in order for the functions to be wiped.
-When the spreadsheet is opened next time, these functions will not run automatically, significantly improving performance.
+My first approach was to minimize the total number of functions that run by default when opening the spreadsheet.
+I developed a compact script for the industry, sector, and newsfeed functions, and connected them to buttons labeled “Go” and “Reset.”
+By default, no function runs when the spreadsheet is opened.
+However, users can activate the scripts by pressing “Go,” which will enable the web-scraping functions and extract the requested data.
+Once users are finished, they can press “Reset” to clear the functions.
+Consequently, these functions will not run automatically when the spreadsheet is opened next time, significantly improving performance.

-The second action was to combine three spreadsheet by linking them to each other.
-The price of cryptocurrency requires two web-scraping functions: IMPORTHTML for the current price and IMPORTXML for the current day change.
-For tracking thirty cryptocurrencies, this would result in one spreadsheet loading sixty of these functions which puts a significant load on the tracker.
-Therefore, I split the amount of functions ran in two seperate spreadsheets where one spreadsheet is running thirty functions equivalent to tracking fifteen cryptocurrencies.
-In turn, data from these two spreadsheets is imported by a two IMPORTRANGE functions in the actual tracker, reducing the total amount of functions from sixty to two.
+My second strategy involved linking three spreadsheets to each other.
+The cryptocurrency price necessitates two web-scraping functions: IMPORTHTML for the current price and IMPORTXML for the current day change.
+Tracking thirty cryptocurrencies would require one spreadsheet to load sixty of these functions, placing a substantial burden on the tracker.
+To address this, I divided the functions between two separate spreadsheets, each running thirty functions, equivalent to tracking fifteen cryptocurrencies.
+The actual tracker then imports data from these two spreadsheets using two IMPORTRANGE functions, reducing the total number of functions from sixty to two.

 Setting up time-driven triggers

-An optional set-up for the insvestment tracker is the set up of time-driver triggers.
-By default, all the web-scraping functions refresh every hour.
-If this is to your satisfaction, then there is no need to read the rest of the paragraph.
-However, if you are one of those people that likes to check his investments every ten minutes then it’s nice to see the tracker actually updated.
-There are different ways to set up time driven triggers of scripts.
-The easiest would be to run a script in the spreadsheet at least once, in order to authorise the script.
-I have created buttens for you which you can click.
-After you have authorised the script, you should head over to script editor via the “extra” tab in the menu.
-Then go to triggers > add trigger > function cell refresh > head > based on time > minute timer > every 10 minutes > send me notification of failure every week.
-Don’t worry if you aren’t following, I made a video which shows how to link the spreadsheets and set up time-driven triggers.
+An optional configuration for the investment tracker is the implementation of time-driven triggers.
+By default, all web-scraping functions refresh every hour.
+If that suits your needs, there’s no need to continue reading.
+However, if you prefer checking your investments every ten minutes and want the tracker to be updated accordingly, setting up time-driven triggers is useful.
+To do this, run a script in the spreadsheet at least once to authorize it.
+I have created buttons for this purpose.
+After authorizing the script, navigate to the script editor via the “Extra” tab in the menu.
+Then go to Triggers > Add Trigger > Function Cell Refresh > Head > Based on Time > Minute Timer > Every 10 Minutes > Send Me Notification of Failure Every Week.
+If you’re having trouble, I’ve created a video that demonstrates how to link the spreadsheets and set up time-driven triggers.

 If you wish to learn more about import functions, a good place to start is using the documents provided by google.
 Here are the functions used in this spreadsheet: